 How Does JavaScript Work?

-JavaScript code is executed in the user’s web browser, which means it doesn’t need to be downloaded and compiled like other languages such as C++.
+JavaScript code is executed in the user’s web browser, which means it doesn’t need to be downloaded and compiled like Java or C++.
 The code is downloaded with the HTML and CSS code that makes up a web page and is executed by the browser’s JavaScript engine.
 This makes it very fast and lightweight, as the browser only needs to download and execute the code, not compile it.

-As JavaScript is a client-side scripting language, the web browser must support JavaScript.
-Fortunately, all the modern-day web browsers have their in-built JavaScript engine so that any JavaScript-based website runs smoothly.
+As JavaScript is a client-side scripting language, the modern web browser must support JavaScript.
+Fortunately, all the modern-day web browsers have their built-in JavaScript engine so that any JavaScript-based website runs smoothly.

 Thus, your developers can frequently use JavaScript to create interactive elements in their web pages for a great online experience.